 Under the No Action Alternative, TVA would not construct the proposed 13.3-mile Florence-Iron City 161-kV Transmission Line or the Iron City 161-kV Switching Station.
-Therefore, there would be no change in local demographics, socioeconomic conditions, or community services, and there would be no impacts to environmental justice populations in association with the proposed action.
+Therefore, there would be no change in local demographics, socioeconomic conditions, or community services in association with the proposed action.